cyberstroganoff/Various-Flipper-Animations/README.md

 # Various-Flipper-Animations
-A collection fo flipper animations that I like, from several sources.
+A collection of flipper animations that I like, from several sources.
 There are animations from cartoons, videogames, anime, movies, etc. Nothing NSFW.

 Note: Only the "All" directory is set up properly to put on a Flipper right away with no edits.
 The other directories are all subsets of the "All" directory, filled with animations in case you just want some of them but not others.